Title

 The NAPOLCOM resolves to interpret and amend the last paragraph of Section 25 of RA 8551, stating that PNP members with less than one year of service before retirement cannot be promoted or appointed to higher-ranking positions, and to remove the words "designated or assigned" in the last paragraph of Section 27 of the IRR of RA 8551, which unduly expanded the scope of the law.

-It states that except for the Chief, PNP, no PNP member who has less than one (1) year of service before reaching compulsory retirement age shall be promoted to a higher rank or appointed to any other position that calls for a higher rank.
+It clarified that, except for the Chief, PNP, no PNP member with less than one (1) year of service before compulsory retirement shall be promoted to a higher rank or appointed to any other position that calls for a higher rank.

-It took effect fifteen (15) days from the date of its publication in at least two newspapers of general circulation and a copy filed with the UP Law Center.
+It takes effect fifteen (15) days from the date of publication in at least two newspapers of general circulation and filing with the UP Law Center, consistent with the Administrative Code of 1987.

 Analyze Cases Smarter, Faster